 The Local Government Association (LGA) – the body providing national political leadership to local councils – has just launched its ambitious “Breaking the Taboo” campaign.
 The LGA aim to not only train the 1.7 million local government employees to be able to protect children, but to also educate the general public so that they have the knowledge to spot child abuse and respond to it.

-This opens up a rift between the LGA who believe the “key to tackling abuse lies in raising awareness of the problem, how to spot it and how to respond, not just among childcare professionals but among the wider public…” and the Minister for Children and Families, Edward Timpson MP, who believes that child protection is the remit of professionals who work with children.
+This presents a clear difference of opinion between the LGA who believe the “key to tackling abuse lies in raising awareness of the problem, how to spot it and how to respond, not just among childcare professionals but among the wider public…” and the Minister for Children and Families, Edward Timpson MP, who believes that child protection is solely the remit of professionals who work with children.

 A spokesperson for the Department for Education confirmed that DfE has not produced, and will not be producing, any safeguarding guidance for parents to use.
 They said, “Last year we issued a step-by-step guide for frontline practitioners on what to do if they think a child is being sexually exploited.
 Clearly if anyone thinks a child is being harmed they should alert the local police, children’s social services or the NSPCC.”
 There is some useful guidance out there for parents on safeguarding (such as the NSPCC and parentsprotect guidance), but why does the Minister think that this is all parents need when professionals get much more guidance and, crucially, training.